Basic Workflow Example 🚀#

 Audio Production#

-- Narration: Natural, expressive voice reading
+- Narration: Expressive voice reading

 - Character Voices: Distinct voices for Emma, Mom, and Teacher

-- Background Music: Gentle piano melody that builds confidence
+- Background Music: Gentle piano melody

 - Sound Effects: School bell, children playing, footsteps